BuiTranDoan/CP3407---Advanced-Software-Engineering/Report.md

 - Assigned tasks according to the board; agreed on Definition of Done and tool setup.
 - **Action Items:**
   - Devs to update GitHub timestamps by 12 Jun.
-  - SM to publish iteration-1 burndown template.
+  - Team to publish iteration-1 burndown template.

 ### Week 1 Stand-up (17 Jun 2025)
 - **Blocker:** inventory-store task awaiting DB schema confirmation.
 - **Progress:** UI sketching completed.
 - **Action Items:**
-  - Zwe to finalize schema by end of day.
+  - Zwe Nandar to finalize schema by end of day.
-  - Banyar to begin menu-item integration.
+  - Banyar Saw Thit to begin menu-item integration.

 ### Week 2 Stand-up (24 Jun 2025)
 - Inventory-store and customer-orders in progress; no major impediments.